kzawisto/mc/README.md

 # MC
-## Monads with fluid API for python
+## Monads with fluet API for python

 ```python
 import mc